LedgerInvesting/ledger-analytics/docs/source/user-guide/ssm.rst

 that was used in model fitting, and ``target_triangle`` should be specified to include future accident periods (including earned premium values) that forecasts should be made on.

-The ``LR_SSM`` prediction behavior can be further changed with configuration parameters in ``config``:
+The ``SSM`` prediction behavior can be further changed with configuration parameters in ``config``:

 - ``include_process_noise``: Whether to include process noise in the predictions.
 Defaults to ``True``, which generates posterior predictions from the mathematical model as specified above.
 If set to ``False``, the model will generate predictions without adding process noise to the predicted losses.
 Referring to the mathematical expression above, this equates to obtaining the expectation :math:`\exp(\eta_{i})` as predictions as oppposed to :math:`\mathrm{LR}_{i}`.